 Next to consider is your overheads.
 The most essential and obvious one is material costs.
 This should definitely include the cost of the actual item, but other things to consider including is shipping cost for the material, cost of making prototypes or trying out patterns etc and the time that has taken, cost of the pattern/template etc. Then there’s the cost of maintaining a workspace, whether that be an actual workshop or heating/electric costs at home.
 Cost of online shops/websites, stalls at markets, stationary, computer, phone/internet/mobile phone, travel, storage, tools, professional development and probably much more.
 Many of these expenses are tax deductable if you are registered as self-employed.

-In reality I would imagine few crafters are organised enough to do this – I certainly don’t even though I know about it and put what I can down as expenses.
+In reality I would imagine few crafters are prepared to do this – I certainly don’t even though I know about it and put what I can down as expenses.
 But thinking about all the hidden costs involved in running your own business is very useful and it can make it easier to make it clear to yourself why your product is worth it.
 In turn that then makes it easier to be confident when talking to customers about it.
 I am sure that people will sense if you are inwardly apologetic about having to charge ‘so much’.

 Our society today is overrun by cheap, mass-produced stuff that encourage use without care and throwing away without thought….
 As craftspeople we are working against this trend and by pricing our things realistically we can help spread this awareness to others.